Celebrate Irish Heritage

 Step aboard the I&M Canal Boat and enjoy the scenery and relaxation of a mule-pulled ride on the historic Illinois & Michigan Canal.
 “The Volunteer” is a 76-foot-long, 70-passenger boat docked in downtown LaSalle, only 5 miles from Starved Rock State Park.
 Have fun learning a little history as lively period-dressed guides tell the stories of the I&M Canal Passageway.

-Every boat trip begins with “Mule Tending 101” as the guides introduce passengers to their intrepid canal mules, Larry and Moe.
+Every boat trip begins with “Mule Tending 101” as the guides introduce passengers to the intrepid canal mule, Moe.
 The Captain regales everyone with tales of life on the canal while his deckhands guide the vessel a mile up the canal to the Little Vermillion aqueduct and back.
-Mary Todd Lincoln has been known to ride the boat, knitting in the corner and sharing fantastic stories of her time in the nation’s capital with President Lincoln.
+Special guests like Mary Todd Lincoln, knitting in the corner and sharing fantastic stories of her time in the nation’s capital with President Lincoln, have even been known to ride the boat.